ibm-cloud-docs/log-analysis/archive.md

 Logs are automatically archived once a day in a compressed format **(.json.gz)**.
 Each line preserves its metadata.

-Logs are archived within 24-48 hours after you save the configuration.
+Logs are archived 24 - 48 hours after you save the configuration.

-The {{site.data.keyword.cos_full_notm}} instance is provisioned within the context of a resource group.
-The {{site.data.keyword.la_full_notm}} instance is also provisioned within the context of a resource group.
+The {{site.data.keyword.cos_full_notm}} instance is provisioned in the context of a resource group.
+The {{site.data.keyword.la_full_notm}} instance is also provisioned in the context of a resource group.
 Both instances can be grouped under the same resource group or in different ones.

 {{site.data.keyword.la_full_notm}} uses a service ID to communicate with the {{site.data.keyword.cos_full_notm}} service.

 * The service ID that you create for an {{site.data.keyword.cos_full_notm}} instance is used by the {{site.data.keyword.la_full_notm}} to authenticate and access the {{site.data.keyword.cos_full_notm}} instance.
 * You can assign specific access policies to the service ID that restrict permissions on the {{site.data.keyword.cos_full_notm}} instance.
-Restrict the service ID to only have writing permissions on the bucket where you plan to archive the logs.
+Restrict the service ID to have only writing permissions on the bucket where you plan to archive the logs.

-The following figure shows a high-level view of the different components that are integrated when archiving logs:
+The following figure shows a high-level view of the different components that are integrated when you archive logs:

 ![High-level view archiving logs](images/archive.png "High-level view archiving logs")